 Get an insurance quote before you decide to buy a motorcycle to understand how much it costs.
 Will you buy or lease?
 What are your monthly payments?
 How much will gas cost?
 What about repairs?
 Where will you store your motorcycle for the winter?
 You should also shop around for insurance quotes or call your insurance broker for ideas on costs.

 You should also review commonly asked questions about motorcycle insurance.
-Make sure to Get the right coverage for your needs:Minimum liability coverage isn’t always enough.
-It’s wise to get more coverage than you need as it’s better to be safe than sorry!
+Make sure to get the right coverage for your needs - minimum liability insurance coverage isn’t always enough.
+It’s wise to get more coverage than you need, as it’s better to be safe than sorry.
 Motorcycle liability-only coverage can be bought at a reasonable price too.

 How to save on motorcycle insurance

 Any new purchase should be something worthwhile and you’ll want to know you’re saving as much as you can with your purchase.
 There are a few things that can help with the costs.

 - Include what you need: It’s critical to understand your insurance options and to buy what you need and suits your budget.

 - Choose the right bike: Choose a bike that’s practical, that works for you, that makes you happy.
 Consider that the more exotic your bike or the bigger the engine is, the more it will cost to insure.
 Buying used can also be a good decision if you want to save some money.

 - Increase your deductible: The more risk you’re willing to assume as a rider, the lower your premium will be.
 If you go for a higher deductible, you pay a larger share of a loss and so your monthly premium payment would be less.
 A minimum of $1,000 is recommended as a good benchmark to help reduce premium costs

 - Shop around: You can buy insurance sometimes direct from an insurer.
 Most of the time you can shop online or use a licensed insurance advisor to do all the shopping for you to compare quotes from leading providers.
 Depending on your current situation, you may have the opportunity to save quite a bit.